Ella Enchanted (film): Production

-Hathaway, who first read the book when she was 16, says that there was originally a version of the script that was much closer to the book but that it didn't work as a film; she added that she prefers the way the movie actually turned out because it "makes fun of itself for being a fairy tale."
+Hathaway, who first read the book when she was 16, says that there was originally a version of the script that was much closer to the book but that it did not work as a film; she added that she prefers the way the movie actually turned out because it "makes fun of itself for being a fairy tale."
 Levine states that the film is "so different from the book that it's hard to compare them," noting the addition of new characters such as Sir Edgar and Heston, and suggested "regarding the movie as a separate creative act".

 Hathaway did her own singing in the film.

 Jimi Mistry, a British actor of Indian descent, said that he enjoyed playing a talking book in the film because it offered him the opportunity to do something different from his other roles.
 "You can't get less Indian than a talking book, and an American talking book, so it was great," he said.

+Tommy O'Haver signed up to direct in early 2001.

 Filming took place in Ireland at Ardmore Studios and on location in Wicklow during August–December 2002.
 Locations included Luggala Estate, Killruddery House and Garden, and Kiltegan.